CD: 700 Megs

 - resists scratches, stains, fingerprints, aging, rotting

-- Manufacture Guaranteed 300 Years - normal usage
+- Guaranteed for 300 Years with typical normal usage

 Archival Gold is Lab Tested for Aging and Endurance with Extreme HIgh and Low Temperatures